-Fig. 1.1 Small molecular drugs and biologics. (a) The chemical structures of acetylsalicylic acid (Aspirin) and (b) the crystal structure of an antibody, shown for comparison.
+Figure 1.1 Small molecular drugs and biologics. (a) The chemical structures of acetylsalicylic acid (Aspirin) and (b) the crystal structure of an antibody, are shown for comparison.
 The two structures are not drawn to scale.
-(Part (b) adapted from Ref.
-[1] with kind permission from John Wiley & Sons, Inc.)
+Source: Part (b) [1] / John Wiley & Sons.